sabrinazaf/sabrinazaf.github.io/_projects/9_project.md

 ---
 layout: page
 title: One on One Tutoring and Test Prep
-description: Personalized Tutoring from an Experienced Tutor.
+description: Personalized Tutoring from an Experienced, Dedicated Teacher
 img: assets/img/6.jpg
 importance: 4
 category: work